rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-dw-ssdt/README.md

 1. **Authors:** Greg Low, Denzil Ribeiro, Jos de Bruijn, Robert Cain

 The instructions below are for creating the sample database from scratch.

-A pre-created version of the database is available for download as part of the latest release of the sample: [wide-world-importers-release](http://go.microsoft.com/fwlink/?LinkID=800630).

 <a name=before-you-begin></a>